The Chinese University of Hong Kong, Shenzhen

 He has made live recordings for radio and television in many countries as well as numerous CDs in Germany, Japan, and Poland.
 He was recently invited by the F. Chopin National Institute to record complete works by Chopin both on modern and historical pianos.
 Two first CDs (Etudes) were released in 2016 and 2017, and more will come soon.
 Jablonski himself says it is his once in a lifetime project, but he hopes to be able to complete this work in 3-4 years.

 Studied with Janina Butor and Prof. Andrzej Jasiński.
 Worked during master classes with R. Kerer and N. Magaloff.
 Graduated with honors in 1987 from the Academy of Music in Katowice, where he later earned his Doctorate in 1996.
 He was a Professor at The F. Chopin University of Music in Warsaw from 2004 to 2017.
-He is currently a piano faculty at the Mount Royal University - The Conservatory in Calgary and at the University of Calgary and faculty member of the Morningside Music Bridge Program.
-He was also Professor of the Faculty of Fine Arts of the University of Lethbridge during 2016-2017.
+He is currently the head of piano & keyboard at The Chinese University of Hong Kong, Shenzhen.
+Past piano faculty at the Mount Royal University - The Conservatory in Calgary and at the University of Calgary and he was also Professor of the Faculty of Fine Arts of the University of Lethbridge during 2016-2017.
 In addition to academic responsibilities, he presents master classes, lectures and is a jury member at international piano competitions including Chopin Piano Competitions in Warsaw, Toronto/Mississauga (Chair of the Jury), Miami, Tokyo and Foshan in China.